-Head impacts were assessed by injury tolerance level for a concussion occurring using previously published injury tolerance levels31, 32, 41 for linear (>95g) and rotational acceleration (>5,500 rad/s2).
+Head impacts were assessed by injury tolerance level for a concussion using previously published injury tolerance levels31, 32, 41 for linear (>95g) and rotational acceleration (>5,500 rad/s2).
 Head impacts were assessed for impact severity using previously published levels for linear acceleration (mild <66g, moderate 66-106g, severe >106g) and rotational acceleration (mild <4,600 rad/s2, moderate 4,600-7,900 rad/s2, severe >7,900 rad/s2).42-44

 Two additional risk equations were included in the analysis of the impact data to identify players at risk of a concussion.
-The Head Impact telemetry Severity profile (HITSP)40 is weighted composite score including linear and rotational accelerations, impact duration, as well as impact location.
+The Head Impact Telemetry Severity Profile (HITSP)40 is weighted composite score including linear and rotational accelerations, impact duration, as well as impact location.
 The Risk Weighted Exposure Combined Probability (RWECP)45 is a logistic regression equation and regression coefficient of injury risk prediction of an injury occurring based on previously published analytical risk functions.
 The RWECP combines the resultant linear and rotational accelerations to elucidate individual player and team-based exposure to head impacts.
 As a value of 63 is a 75% indicator for a concussive injury40, 46 the HITSP values were evaluated by limits of less than 25% risk (<21), 25% to 75% risk (21-63) and >75% risk (>63).
 The RWECP values were also evaluated by the same values of 25% risk (<0.2500) 25% to 75% risk (0.2500-0.7500) and >75% risk (>0.7500).

-The HITSP and RWECP were analyzed by total, forwards, outside backs and adjustables impacts using a Friedman repeated measures ANOVA on ranks.
+The impact data was further assessed by grouping the resultant impacts by player age, height and body mass.
+As there were only 23 players enrolled in the study, this was undertaken by dividing the players into three groups based on player age, height and body mass distribution.
+These were termed lower (age: < 20 yr.; height <1.76 m; body mass: < 74 kg) middle (age: 20-21 yr.; height: 1.76-1.87 m; body mass: 74-78 kg) and higher (age: > 21 yr.; height >1.87 m; body mass: >78 kg).
+The resultant linear and rotational accelerations, HITSP and RWECP were analyzed using a Friedman repeated measures ANOVA on ranks.
 Post hoc analysis with Wilcoxon signed-rank tests was conducted with a Bonferroni correction applied.

-A one sample chi-squared (χ2) test and risk ratio (RR) with 95% confidence intervals (CI) were used to determine whether the observed impact frequency was significantly different from the expected impact frequency.
-Statistical significance was set at p<0.05.
-All results were then compared to studies quantifying head impact exposure in junior, high school and college American football players and senior amateur rugby union.Data were not collected at team trainings as the researchers were most interested in the characteristics of head impacts sustained during games only.
-Due to difficulties in capturing accurate video recordings, this was not conducted on the matches; therefore, verification of the impacts in conjunction with video evidence was not possible.
+The HITSP and RWECP were analyzed by total, forwards, backs and midfielders recorded head impacts using a Friedman repeated measures ANOVA on ranks.
+Post hoc analysis with Wilcoxon signed-rank tests was conducted with a Bonferroni correction applied.
+A one sample chi-squared (χ2) test and risk ratio (RR) with 95% confidence intervals (CI) were used to determine head impact risk.
+Statistical significance was set at p<0.05. .

 Results